 A short bio appears below.
-If you are interested in the complete Curriculum Vitae of Paul Waldau, click on the following to download a copy.
+If you are interested in the complete Curriculum Vitae of Paul Waldau, click on the icon in the bottom right of the following to download a copy.

-Paul Waldau is a scholar working at the intersection of animal studies, ethics, religion, law and cultural studies.
-In September of 2011, Paul will begin as an Associate Professor at Canisius College in Buffalo, New York, where he will be the senior faculty member for Canisius' new on-line graduate program in Anthrozoology (www.canisius.edu/anthrozoology/).
+Paul Waldau is an educator, scholar and activist working at the intersection of animal studies, ethics, law, religion, and cultural studies.
+He is a Professor at Canisius College in Buffalo, New York, where he has been the senior faculty member for Canisius' on-line graduate program in Anthrozoology since its inception in 2011 (www.canisius.edu/anthrozoology/).

-Paul publishes widely, recent examples of which are the article in the prestigious Encyclopedia of Religion on “Animals” and a series of articles in the Journal of Veterinary Medical Education on ethics instruction in veterinary schools.
+Paul publishes widely, examples of which are the Encyclopedia of Religion article on “Animals” and a series of articles in the Journal of Veterinary Medical Education on ethics instruction in veterinary schools.
 Copies of various publications by Paul, as well as various interviews, can be accessed at www.paulwaldau.com and www.religionandanimals.org.

 Paul has also directed the Yale Law School “Animal Law Reading Group” (2007 and 2003), and also taught courses at Boston College Law School and Suffolk University Law School.
 Paul has also offered lectures in the summer term for Yale’s Interdisciplinary Center for Bioethics.

 He is also the co-founder of the Animals and Religion Consultation at the American Academy of Religion and a consultant for many institutes and groups interested in animal protection issues.